FAQ - Trade marks

 Q. In which countries should I apply for Trade Marks?

 Naturally, it is most important to apply in the territories that you will be using the mark.
 It is also worth considering future expansion plans, especially if they involve Europe as there are ways to ensure the process is cost efficient.
 Potentially large territories such as the USA should be considered, especially if the mark is an English word.
+However, it is important to use your mark as regitered for the goods and services you register it for, so filing countries should be aligned with your current and anticipated use of the mark.

 Q. A competitor has just started using my mark, and filed an application.
 What can I do?